-Strive Health aims to slow the progression of kidney disease with an approach that combines advanced technology with high-touch patient care.
+Strive Health aims to slow the progression of kidney disease with an approach that combines advanced technology with in-person patient care.

 The startup landed $140 million backed by Alphabet’s independent growth fund CapitalG to scale up its model.

 Redpoint also joined current investors NEA, Town Hall Ventures, Ascension Ventures and Echo Ventures to complete the round.
 The financing will support the growing demand for Strive’s innovative whole-patient solution for kidney disease populations, the company said.

 Strive Health was founded in 2018 and is among a crop of tech-enabled companies looking to disrupt kidney care.
 Based in Denver, Strive Health has raised $223.5 million in capital since its founding.